brianhumphreys/FCND-Controls-CPP/README.md

 <iframe src='https://gfycat.com/ifr/SilentMaleCaimanlizard' frameborder='0' scrolling='no' width='1580' height='1192' allowfullscreen></iframe>

 ### Body Rate controller ###
+The body rate controller

 ### Roll Pitch Criteria ###
 Other than encoding the roll-pitch formulas, I had to make sure physical constraints of the drone's acceleration commands were adhered to and that the thrust was above 0.
 I implemented this portion of the controller [here](./src/QuadControl.cpp#L145-L169)

-The following link displays the simulation after the '''RollPitchControl()''' module was implemented:
+The following link displays the simulation after the `RollPitchControl()` module was implemented:
 <iframe src='https://gfycat.com/ifr/ImmaculateGrimyJumpingbean' frameborder='0' scrolling='no' width='1588' height='1184' allowfullscreen></iframe>

 ## scenario 3 ##